 Attachment is a problem in many people’s life.
 You may have already dealt with it, or you may not.
 Still, some basic principles work on every type of attachment.
-Stop thinking about the subject you are attached to, for example.
-Or finding another one to distract yourself.
+Stop thinking about the subject that attracts you, for example.
+Or find another one that distracts you.

 When you are attached to a person, it is hard to escape it, and it may take months.
 Still, for people and projects, when you are the one deciding to end the relationship, you have an advantage.

 In our case, you always have an advantage.
 You can prepare yourself with the techniques above to make the separation less harmful.

 Still, in case you already fell in love with your project, you could apply the following steps to escape from the torture of detachment.

 1 — Stop overworking

-One of the most important things when it comes to attaching to a task is that sometimes you get so interested in it you start overworking.
+One of the most important things when it comes to attaching to a task is that your interest sometimes makes you overwork.
 For this reason, you should plan strict working sessions and never overreach.

 2 — Surround yourself with other projects